apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperInternals.md

 algorithms in ZooKeeper: LeaderElection and FastLeaderElection (AuthFastLeaderElection is a variant of FastLeaderElection that uses UDP and allows servers to perform a simple form of authentication to avoid IP spoofing).
-ZooKeeper messaging doesn't care about the exact method of electing a leader has long as the following holds:
+ZooKeeper messaging doesn't care about the exact method of electing a leader as long as the following holds:

 * The leader has seen the highest zxid of all the followers.
 * A quorum of servers have committed to following the leader.